0x7c13/Notepads/CI-CD_DOCUMENTATION.md

 ## 5. Automated GitHub release

-This feature automatically bumps up the GitHub tag in the repo, creates a GitHub release with the new tag and attaches the msixbundle to it
+Automatically bumps up the GitHub tag in the repo, creates a GitHub release with the new tag and attaches the msixbundle to it

 #### Setup